Will Perfection Make You

 “I know,” she said, smiling.

 Then, she left.
-I turned and watched the room become different without her.
+I began to understand how much my life had changed in only a few hours.
 It was as if someone had stepped into my dreams, plucked her out, and deposited her before me.
 The way she smelled.
 The small, soft freckles at the bottom of her throat.
 I smiled when I remembered her full-out laugh.
 Perhaps she’ll change her mind and come back tonight?
 No, that’s absurd.
 But what if she comes back and the front door is locked?
 Will she ring the bell?
 I unlocked the front door.

-Back in bed I settled in and told myself this is it, she’s perfect.
-Then I began to realize how much power I’d given her.
-I’d waited such a long time for her.
-If it didn’t work out, all I’d have left was the rest of my life to wonder why.
-What did I know about her?
+I got into bed.
+One thought ran through my mind as I stared blindly at the ceiling.
+I had found her.
+I’d waited such a long time but it was worth it.
+She was perfect.
+But what if it didn’t work out?
+All I’d have left was the rest of my life to wonder why.
+What did I really know about her?
 I knew all about infatuation, but what about love?
-But if I couldn’t love Elena, how could I ever love any woman?
+Was this love?
+If I couldn’t love Elena, how could I ever love any woman?
 Was it possible her name was Elena?
-But if that were true, why did the man who answered the phone where she was staying say that I had the wrong number?
+But if that were true, why did the man who answered the phone where she was staying tell me I had the wrong number?
 So, at the very least, she was a liar.
 I climbed out of bed and locked the front door.

 The harsh ringing of my bedside telephone woke me.
 I stared at the digital bedside clock.
 It was seven-fifteen the next morning.
-I steeled myself to sound pleasant and wide-awake if it was a client.
+I steeled myself to sound pleasant and wide-awake in case it was a client.

 A cheerful male voice said, “Good morning!
 I have good news for you!”